 Recently, a friend took in her 13-year-old niece for the summer because her parents fell on some rough times.

 Finally, when the girl tried to bring her phone to Sunday family dinner, my friend had enough.
-She told her niece to leave her phone at the counter for meal time.
+She told her niece to leave her phone at the counter for mealtime.

 That’s when the cell phone drama began.